ProhibitedTV/BitRiver-Live/docs/quickstart.md

   and re-run the script.
 - **`Error: Docker Compose V2 is required`** – Install the compose plugin or upgrade Docker Desktop/Engine so the `docker compose` sub-command is available.
+- **`permission denied while trying to connect to the Docker daemon socket`** – Add your account to the `docker` group with `sudo usermod -aG docker $USER` followed by `newgrp docker` (or log out and back in), then rerun the quickstart without `sudo`.
+You can run `sudo ./scripts/quickstart.sh` in a pinch, but expect root-owned files like `.env` until you fix the group membership.
 - **Port already in use** – Stop or reconfigure any services that currently bind to ports 5432, 6379, 8080, 8081, 9000, 9001,
   1935, or 1985.
 Alternatively edit the corresponding `*_PORT` values in `.env` (for example, `BITRIVER_LIVE_PORT=9090`) and rerun `docker compose up -d`.